eloisetaylor5693/set-comment-mode-for-test-summary/CONTRIBUTING.md

 # Contributing

 As the owner of the repository, I generally commit directly to main if not likely to break anything.

 For others, please create a PR.
-I will review and release
+I will review and release.

 ## Publishing changes